arthur-user/Envelope-Budgeting-API/README.md

 # Personal Budget API 📃

 A Node.js API using the Express framework to calculate the daily budget expenditure through the means of envelope budgeting.
-Users are able to create, read, update, and delete (CRUD) their personal portfolios.
+Users are able to create, read, update, and delete (CRUD) their personal portfolios, as well as transfer funds from one envelope to another.

 ## Running the application: